-The primary project goal is to gain insight into the nature, formation, occurrence, and physical properties of methane hydrate-bearing sediments for methane hydrate resource appraisal through the planning and execution of drilling, coring, logging, testing, and analytical activities to assess the geologic occurrence, regional context, and characteristics of marine methane hydrate deposits in the Gulf of Mexico (GOM) and/or other areas of the U.S. Outer Continental Shelf.
+The primary project goal is to gain insight into the nature, formation, occurrence, and physical properties of methane hydrate-bearing sediments for methane hydrate resource appraisal through the planning and execution of drilling, coring, logging, testing, and analytical activities to assess the geologic occurrence, regional context, and characteristics of marine methane hydrate deposits in the Gulf of Mexico (GOM) and/or other areas of the United States Outer Continental Shelf.

-University of Texas at Austin (UTA), Austin, TX
+University of Texas at Austin (UTA) - Austin, TX

-Ohio State University, Columbus, OH
+Ohio State University - Columbus, OH

-Columbia University, Lamont Doherty Earth Observatory, Palisades, NY
+Columbia University, Lamont Doherty Earth Observatory - Palisades, NY

-Oregon State University, Corvalis, OR
+Oregon State University - Corvallis, OR

-University of New Hampshire, Durham, NH
+University of New Hampshire - Durham, NH

-University of Washington, Seattle, WA
+University of Washington - Seattle, WA

-United States Geological Survey, Denver, CO
+United States Geological Survey (USGS) - Denver, CO

 The project team will attempt to address these issues by planning and executing a state-of-the-art deepwater, methane hydrate drilling program targeting methane hydrate reservoirs on the U.S. continental margin.

 Successful acquisition of project data will strengthen our understanding of methane hydrate morphology, saturation, physical properties, geochemistry, and geological characteristics.
-These data will provide the foundation to model and ultimately predict the behavior of these reservoirs during perturbations caused by production.
-More broadly, the field data will strengthen our ability to reliably predict concentrations of methane hydrate and formation stability in sand‐dominated reservoir settings as well as better understand the contribution of marine methane hydrates to the carbon cycle.
+This data will provide the foundation to model and ultimately predict the behavior of these reservoirs during perturbations caused by production.
+More broadly, the field data will strengthen our ability to reliably predict concentrations of methane hydrate and formation stability in sand‐dominated reservoir settings, as well as better understand the contribution of marine methane hydrates to the carbon cycle.